Gala Dinner Sponsors

 The Nordex Group

-The development, manufacture, project management and servicing of wind turbines in the onshore segment has been the core competence and passion of the Nordex Group and its more than 5000 employees worldwide for more than 30 years.
+The development, manufacture, project management and servicing of wind turbines in the onshore segment has been the core competence and passion of the Nordex Group and its more than 6000 employees worldwide for nearly 35 years.
 As one of the world’s largest wind turbine manufacturers, the Nordex Group offers high-yield, cost-efficient wind turbines under the Acciona Windpower and Nordex brands that enable long-term and economical power generation from wind energy in all geographical and climatic conditions.

 The focus is on turbines in the 3 to 5MW+ class, and the Group’s comprehensive product portfolio offers individual solutions both for markets with limited space and for regions with limited grid capacities.
 The Nordex Group can also implement wind farms as part of different project types: from simply selling the equipment, to turnkey projects and complete wind farm development, including the associated project development in certain markets.
 A global service network, with some 280 service points throughout 30 countries, delivers service quickly to keep our systems running smoothly.

 As the energy transition continues, electricity from renewable energy sources is gaining in importance, while the focus turns to how much it costs to generate this electricity (cost of energy: COE).
 The Nordex Group is meeting this challenge by developing even more efficient turbines, taking into account how energy is used across the board, and offering cost-effective project management across the entire life cycle of a wind farm.
 The group’s COE programme actively promotes the expansion of alternative energies worldwide.